facebook/create-react-app/packages/react-scripts/template/README.md

 …
 ```

-Publish your fork by running `npm run publish` in the root of the forked repository.
+Then, publish your fork by running `npm run publish` in the root of the forked repository.
 ```sh
 $ npm run publish
 ```